tjmisko/tjmisko.github.io/_about/what-i-do.md

 ## My Skills
 * Mathematical excellence and problem solving ability applied to statistics, data science, computer science, and economics
-* Robust communication with good oral presentation skills and strong technical and non-technical writing
+* Robust communication with good oral presentation skills and thoughtful technical and non-technical writing
-* Project management, delegation, and prioritization
+* Project management, delegation, and prioritization honed across diverse project environments
 * Teaching and mentoring focused on developing conceptual understanding and building the confidence needed to take on problems.
 * Close reading and critical analysis of argumentation, form, and content of texts